Azure/autorest/docs/extensions/readme.md

 ```
 ## x-ms-paths

-Swagger 2.0 has a built-in limitation on paths.
+OpenAPI 2.0 has a built-in limitation on paths.
 Only one operation can be mapped to a path and http method.
 There are some APIs, however, where multiple distinct operations are mapped to the same path and same http method.
 For example `GET /mypath/query-drive?op=file` and `GET /mypath/query-drive?op=folder` may return two different model types (stream in the first example and JSON model representing Folder in the second).
-Since Swagger does not treat query parameters as part of the path the above 2 operations may not co-exist in the standard "paths" element.
+Since OpenAPI does not treat query parameters as part of the path the above 2 operations may not co-exist in the standard "paths" element.

 To overcome this limitation an "x-ms-paths" extension was introduced parallel to "paths".
-Urls under "x-ms-paths" are allowed to have query parameters for disambiguation, however they are removed during model parsing.
+URLs under "x-ms-paths" are allowed to have query parameters for disambiguation, however they are not actually used.

 **Parent element**: [Swagger Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#swaggerObject)